Today I am sharing one of my greatest accomplishments. I am so proud of the renovation from a few years ago of our Waco Fixer Upper home.

 And this is where the dining room was originally located.

-This was a fun project and to be honest it was difficult at times.
-But it was definitely my greatest accomplishment in 2019.
-Stay tuned for the announcement when the home will be available to rent.
+This was a fun project and to be honest it was difficult at times but it was definitely one of my greatest accomplishments.
+If you would like to stay in our home in Waco, you can find out all of the details here.